Common idiomatic expressions in British English

-These expressions are used by native English speakers to convey a lot of information and can be used in a variety of situations .
+idiomatic expressions refer to expressions used by native English speakers to convey a lot of information and can be used in a variety of situations.

 Have you heard any ot them before ?